ME3Tweaks/ME3TweaksModManager/documentation/alternates.md

 ## Variables common to both altfiles and altdlc
 The altfiles and altdlc structs share some common variables that work in both, and are described in the below table.
-Items that differ between altfiles and altdlc are listed in their respective sections below.
+For constructing a struct for your altfile/altdlc, please see their respective section further down this document.

 | Variable Name         | Value          | Purpose & Notes                                                                                                                                                                                                                                                                                                                                     | Required                | Supported cmmver |
 |-----------------------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|------------------|